 The bicycle pictured here was donated to the Wisconsin Historical Museum, where it is currently housed.
 This model, still a bright blue, is a women’s safety bicycle with a lowered top tube to accommodate for dresses and skirts that were fashionable for women in the 1890s.
 Cycling was dominated by men during this time, but women often rode with male counterparts or with groups of friends on excursions out of the city into the countryside.
 This bicycle would have served any recreational user of the 1890s well.

 The American Bicycle Company in Kenosha, WI manufactured this Sterling Safety Bicycle in the late 1890s.
-Originally made in Chicago by the Sterling Bicycle Company, its production shifted to Kenosha in 1899 when Sterling and other manufacturers came together to form the American Bicycle Company.
-Its production in Kenosha was brief–it continued only until the bicycle market collapsed in 1900 when the factory it was produced in converted to making automobiles.
+Originally made in Chicago by the Sterling Bicycle Company, its production shifted to Kenosha in 1896 when Sterling and other manufacturers came together to form the American Bicycle Company.
+Its production in Kenosha was brief–it continued only until the bicycle market collapsed in 1900 when the factory it was made in shifted to producing automobiles.

 The popularity of recreational biking correlates with the local production of bicycles.
 The first bicycle craze in Wisconsin, in the 1890s, helped reshape the Wisconsin landscape.
 Many Wisconsinites could not afford to buy a safety bike, but that didn’t stop them!
 Walter Atkinson of Ellenboro, WI, was so enthusiastic about biking that he carved his own bicycle out of wood.
 Even today, enthusiasts seek out organizations of fellow cyclists as they participate in and help to build political support for contemporary bicycling culture.